MightyBOBcnc/nixis/README.md

 * Plate tectonics and hotspots.
 * Precipitation.
 * Climate and biome maps derived from temperature and precipitation.
+* Import an existing height map and run erosion/climate/biome calculations on it.
 * Elliptical planet orbits.
 * Tidally locked planets.
 * Vegetation growth.